 4. Habitat

 Cockroaches live in a very wide range of environments but prefer dark, wet, and warm areas.
-They are very much attracted to moisture and standing water.
+They are attracted to moisture and standing water.
 In most cases, you can find them in leaky pipes, floor drains, damp basements, and sewer systems.
 As scavengers, roaches can also be found in open trash cans.

 What Are the Distinct Similarities Between Beetles and Cockroaches?